kepano/kepano-obsidian/Readme.md

 ### Categories and tagging

-My notes are primarily organized using the category property, e.g. `category: [[Movies]]`.
+My notes are primarily organized using the category property, e.g. `category: "[[Movies]]"`.
 These also function of links to help me easily get to each overview note.
 Some rules I personally follow:

 - Always pluralize categories and tags
 - Use `YYYY-MM-DD` everywhere